Welcome to the Herefordshire Light Infantry Museum's Website

 The Herefordshire Regimental Museum

 The Museum tells the story of the The Herefordshire Light Infantry, The Herefordshire Regiment and The Herefordshire Rifle Volunteers - all volunteers from a small rural English county.
 It is a success story; a story of bravery, determination, and devotion to duty, of sadness, of comrades lost, but also that of a job well done.
-It is a story that deserves to be told and to known more widely.
+It is a story that deserves to be told and to be known more widely.

 About The Museum